-• Wherever you find yourself around the world today, welcome to this verse-by-verse Bible study, I’m Randy Duncan, and in this episode, we’ll be covering Genesis chapter 39, which will pick back up on our story of Joseph.
+• Wherever you find yourself around the world today, welcome to this verse-by-verse Bible study, I’m Randy Duncan, and in this episode, we’ll be covering Genesis 39, which will pick back up on our story of Joseph.

 • Now in the last episode, chapter 38 sort of interrupted the story of Joseph just as it was getting started.
 And although the background information of Judah and Tamar was important for various reasons, we pick back up where we left off with Joseph, who had been sold into slavery by his own brothers, and then taken to Egypt and sold on the slave market.
 And if you remember, he was purchased by a man named Potiphar, who was the captain of the guard for Pharoah.